 The impending loss of the Botner farm and orchard was the impetus for the Temperate Orchard Conservancy project.
 In January 2011, we began collecting scions and grafting trees.
 Since then, each winter we have collected more scions and each spring we have grafted, and grafted and grafted.
 So far, 4,400 baby trees have survived and been planted in the Marion Dunlap Block (the nursery) at Almaty Farm.
 Another 1,300+ are in one–gallon pots, under shade cloth, getting lots of TLC.

 We are working on the inventory of trees, recording name of variety, date grafted, rootstock used and the location of the source material.
 We plan on using a scanning mechanism and type of barcode system to identify each tree in the orchard, making available all the data entered for each tree.
 In the meantime, a simple excel spreadsheet is doing the trick.
-You can look through our current list of trees by downloading the file, TOC Apple List 12-2018.
+You can look through a sub-set of the total inventory of our list of trees by downloading the file, TOC Apple List 12-2019.
+This list contains the trees available for scion requests.

 Many of us share Nick’s enthusiasm for collecting fruit tree varieties.
 We are turning our passion into a permanent conservancy of tree fruits, for their genetic testing and research, and, most importantly, for their preservation.

 Using the cloned Botner collection as a beginning, Temperate Orchard Conservancy continues to collect fruit tree specimens that grow in the temperate climate zones of the United States and in other temperate areas of the world.